Why Is Your Pet Suddenly Lethargic? Discover the Hidden Reasons and What You Can Do About It!

 Adjust Activities

 For older pets, adjust activities to accommodate their changing abilities.
 Low-impact exercises, such as gentle walks or swimming, can help maintain mobility without causing strain.
+The home may need to be adjusted as well to improve traction on slippery floors or to block access to stairs due to the risk of falls.

 Regular Health Check-Ups